Georgetown University Law Center,

-Listed in The Best Lawyers in America for Admiralty and Maritime, 2006-Present
+Listed in The Best Lawyers in America (by BL Rankings) for Admiralty and Maritime, 2006-2024

 Transportation Lawyer of the Year, Federal Bar Association, 2009

-Jonathan's practice is focused on regulatory and litigation issues that affect domestic and international maritime and shipping matters, as well as international trade regulation issues that are incidental to the global movement of goods and commodities.
+Jonathan focuses on regulatory issues and litigation affecting domestic and international maritime and shipping matters, as well as international trade regulation issues related to the global movement of goods and commodities.

-His practice has included high-profile environmental litigation centered on the operation of vessels, particularly tank vessels, and port air quality and infrastructure construction issues.
+He is the go-to lawyer for high-profile environmental litigation centered on the operation of vessels, particularly tank vessels, and port air quality and infrastructure construction issues.
 These cases include constitutional challenges in various federal courts to state and local regulation of maritime activity.
 One of these cases, Intertanko v.
 Locke (consolidated for argument with United States v.
-Locke), 529 U.S. 89 (2000), has become a lead case in maritime constitutional preemption issues.
+Locke), 529 U.S. 89 (2000),is a lead case in maritime constitutional preemption issues.
 Jonathan successfully argued this case for international shipping interests before the Supreme Court of the United States.
-He also recently prevailed in constitutional litigation challenging the validity of certain types of local port charges levied against cruise vessels.
+He also prevailed in constitutional litigation challenging the validity of certain types of local port charges levied against cruise vessels.

-Chambers Global has described Jonathan in its national and global rankings of shipping lawyers as "a premier practitioner [who] has earned credibility and respect within the industry sector... 'he combines excellent strategic sense and top-notch negotiation skills with a strong presence in court'."
+Chambers Global (by Chambers &Partners) describes Jonathan in its national and global rankings of shipping lawyers as "a premier practitioner [who] has earned credibility and respect within the industry sector... 'he combines excellent strategic sense and top-notch negotiation skills with a strong presence in court'."